TransforMap/transformap-viewer/README.md

 * Popup with image display, special support for Mediawiki storage
 * Filtering system, builds filter menu out of RDF graph provided by Wikibase

+## Embedding

+To embed the TransforMap-Viewer into your own website, the simplest way is via an iframe;

+    <iframe width="1200" height="500" src="http://viewer.transformap.co/#5/51.166/10.451"></iframe>

+If you want to change anything, e.g. style or the displayed data, fork it and embed it from your fork's gh-pages.

+## Translations

+Translation for the filter-menu are directly fetched from Wikibase.
+All other strings are  are handled via [weblate.transformap.co](https://weblate.transformap.co/projects/transformap-viewer/transformap-viewer-textsnipplets/).
+You can help translating, just sign up!
+It stores its translations here: https://github.com/TransforMap/transformap-viewer-translations.

+Note: The English translations are handled in the source repository directly.

+To add new strings, you have to add them currently manually to scripts/map.js and in the translation repository, to each of the language files in json/*.json.

+# Development

 ## CSS